umar-ahmed1/react-password-project/README.md

 HOW TO RUN:

+This project requires Node.js to run locally

-Download the project then while in the directory of the project run "npm install"
+1.Download the project then while in the directory of the project run "npm install"

-once that is complete run "npm start"
+2. run "npm start" (sometimes it can be "npm run dev")

-then navigate to local host
+3.Navigate to localhost:3000 in your browser